ilyko96/udacity_flying_car_proj3/README.md

 <sub>_2.
 Generate a new FigureEightFF.txt that has velocity terms.
 Did the velocity-specified trajectory make a difference?
 Why?_</sub>

+A new `FigureEightFF.txt` has been generated with `MakePeriodicTrajectory.py` script and saved as `FigureEight.txt`.
-The `FigureEightFF.txt` is generated with velocity terms followed by position terms.
+Each line contains the velocity terms followed by position terms.

 Yes, velocity-specified trajectory highly increases the quad's following accuracy.
 This is happening because these velocities are used as inputs to **Altitude Controller** and **Lateral Position Controller** and "tells" quad which speed it is going to have at this trajectory point